malklaura/Ethnic-Conflict-in-Football-and-Election-Results/src/documentation/merging.rst

 	b. games dates no longer back than 14 days from election date
 4. Group remaining observation by election office name and election

 The corresponding code can be found in *src.data_management.final_merge.py*.
-Especially

 .. automodule:: src.data_management.merge_elections_games
     :members: